 Figure 2: A probable adult male Northern Shrike (Lanius excubitor).
 This example again showcases the uninterrupted jet black mask (loral region lacking grayish spur or grayish flecking throughout); light gray upperparts devoid of any brownish flecking; unmarked, whitish throat typical of adult males.
-The under-barring on this individual has been almost completely obliterated by wear/fading, as can occur on late winter/early spring individuals (Pittaway 1999).
+The under-barring on this individual has been almost entirely obliterated by wear/fading, as can occur in late winter/early spring individuals (Pittaway 1999).
 Photo: Charmaine Anderson.
 Whitby, Durham Region, Ontario.
 10 February 2016.

 What I believe to be true at this point in my thinking:

 - Adult males can be classified in the field with a high degree of certainty (given good, close looks in the field) or analysis of high-quality photos afterwards.
 Classic adult males showcase an uninterrupted jet black mask (loral region lacking grayish spur or grayish flecking throughout) (Zimmerman 1955); light, silvery-gray upperparts devoid of brownish flecking; unmarked, whitish throat; and average fainter and crisper barring below.
 Perhaps only adult males can be safely sexed in the field?